-(Note) The LH folder contains the RAID/AHCI driver for 32-bit Windows Vista; to install 64-bit Windows Vista, please change the directory to the LH64A folder.
+(Note) The x86 folder contains the RAID driver for 32-bit Windows Vista; to install 64-bit Windows Vista, please change the directory to the x64 folder.

-Step 2: After entering the folder, type the following command to copy the driver to the location you wish to save the driver (e.g. A:) and press <Enter> copy . a:
+Step 2: After entering the folder, type the following command to copy the driver to the location you wish to save the driver (e.g. A:) and press <Enter>